Goyam02/suicide-risk-classifier/README.md

 4. **Active Learning**: Human-in-the-loop for edge cases
 5. **API Deployment**: RESTful service for real-time inference

-## Contact & Support
+## Documentation

-For questions about this project:
-- Review documentation in `/docs` folder
+All detailed documentation is in the `/docs` folder:
-- Check notebook comments for code explanations
-- Examine output visualizations for insights
+- Start with `README.md` (this file)
+- `data-cleaning.md` - Pipeline explanation
+- `sentiment-analysis.md` - VADER/TextBlob features
+- `demographic-analysis.md` - Demographics extraction
+- `risk-level-classifier.md` - 5-level risk classification
+- `train-model.md` - Binary model training
+- `model-usage.md` - API & deployment examples

+## License & Ethics

+This project is for **research and educational purposes**.

+- Dataset is from public Reddit posts (anonymized)
+- Do not use for actual clinical diagnosis
+- Mental health decisions should always involve qualified professionals

 ---

-**Remember**: This is a screening tool.
+**Remember**: This tool assists screening.
 Always prioritize human judgment and professional mental health expertise.